-Matt James Weighs In on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'
+Matt James Weighs in on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'

 RELATED VIDEO: The Bachelor: Matt James Sends Home a Fan Favorite, Alum Heather Martin Crashes Show to Meet Him

-Later on WWHL, during a game of "Truth or Drink!," James also avoided directly speaking about Victoria Larson — the season's self-appointed "queen," whom he sent home last week — when Cohen asked him to rate how much he actually liked her from 1 to 10.
+Later on WWHL, during a game of "Truth or Drink," James avoided directly speaking about Victoria Larson — this season's self-appointed "queen," whom he also sent packing last week — when Cohen asked him to rate how much he actually liked her from 1 to 10.

-"Oh, wow, very good," Cohen, 52, said as James knocked back his cocktail after only a slight hesitation.
-"Wow, he's chugging it, that's how much he doesn't want to answer that question."
+"Oh, wow, very good," Cohen, 52, said as James knocked back his cocktail.
+"Wow, he's chugging it — that's how much he doesn't want to answer that question."

 James previously told PEOPLE (the TV Show!) that it was "easy" to withhold a rose from Larson, 28, given how much drama she'd stoked with her fellow contestants.